marco-hmc/codeRepo/1_notes/6_设计模式/16_systemDesign/system-design-101-main/README.md

 ###  DevOps vs. SRE vs. Platform Engineering.
 What is the difference?

-The concepts of DevOps, SRE, and Platform Engineering have emerged at different times and have been developed by various individuals and organizations.

 <p>
   <img src="images/devops-sre-platform.jpg" />
 </p>

-DevOps as a concept was introduced in 2009 by Patrick Debois and Andrew Shafer at the Agile conference.
-They sought to bridge the gap between software development and operations by promoting a collaborative culture and shared responsibility for the entire software development lifecycle.

 SRE, or Site Reliability Engineering, was pioneered by Google in the early 2000s to address operational challenges in managing large-scale, complex systems.
 Google developed SRE practices and tools, such as the Borg cluster management system and the Monarch monitoring system, to improve the reliability and efficiency of their services.